zwMargaretProject/BigW/README.md

 # BigW

-#### This is for both quick backtesting and accurate (tick-by-tick or bar-by-bar) backtesting, along with neccessary analytics tools, including modules for time series analysis and option pricing.
+#### This is for both quick backtesting and accurate (tick-by-tick or bar-by-bar) backtesting, along with neccessary analytics tools, including modules for time series analysis and options pricing.

 ### 1. Quick Backtesting

-Inner logits, including computing positions and portfolio returns, are already packaged.
+Inner logits, including computing positions and portfolio returns, are already packd.
 The "QuickStrategy" template class is for generating singals and can be designed for personal requirements.

 ### 2. Accurate Backtesting